Linamaho/SaaS-Analytics/README.md

 # The Technical Evolution

-Pennylane's Approach: Excel template → Manual calculations → Basic insights This Project's Approach: Raw data → DBT transformations → Automated dashboard → Advanced analytics
+Pennylane's Approach: Excel template → Manual calculations → Basic insights

+This Project's Approach: Raw data → DBT transformations → Automated dashboard → Advanced analytics

 This isn't about replacing Pennylane's solution, it's about exploring what the next level could look like for anyone interested in advanced data analytics.

-# Data Note: Data was AI-Generated
+# Note: Data was AI-Generated
 Why Synthetic Data?
 Because finding realistic SaaS datasets with customer lifecycle, subscription events, and financial metrics is nearly impossible due to privacy and competitive sensitivity.
 The solution is to use AI-generated synthetic data that mimics real SaaS business patterns, including: